microsoft/vscode-react-native/resources/walkthougths/setup-env-common.md

 # Getting started
-Before going any further, please review the following information to help you successfully work with React Native Tools.
+Before going any further, please check out the following information to help you get started with React Native Tools successfully.

 Make sure that you: